johnvtan/zedboard_os/README.md

 specific version of QEMU, and/or a ZedBoard with a specific FPGA build.

 # Documentation
+This is a simple pre-emptive multitasking kernel that impelements all tasks in a single shared flat memory space.
+There is very little kernel/user separation.

 Documentation for the internal design and API of the kernel can be found [here](https://docs.google.com/document/d/18sXmxzo7YyZr7R91Oic_56EAQsgoXOu1wLV_5C1wiNw/edit?usp=sharing).